jimshowalter/architecture-enforcer/README.md

 java -jar architecture-enforcer-1.0-SNAPSHOT.jar /path/to/architecture-enforcer/target/test-classes/SampleTarget2.yaml /path/to/architecture-enforcer/target/test-classes/architecture-enforcer-sample-1.0-SNAPSHOT.war /path/to/architecture-enforcer/target -i/path/to/architecture-enforcer/target/test-classes/SampleIgnores.txt
 ```

-4. (Optional) Run this tool from Eclipse or IntelliJ by running the Main class.
+4. (Optional) Run this tool from Eclipse or IntelliJ, by running the Main class.

 5. Using one of the provided sample yaml files as a starting point, define the target state for your project.
 This can take weeks for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
 (It's probably better to start small anyway, instead of trying to boil the ocean in one shot.)

-We provide two sample yaml files.
-SampleTarget1.yaml is the ball-of-mud target state, where everything is in one layer and component (and no domains are used).
-SampleTarget2.yaml demonstrates a layered target state, with domains.
+We provide two sample yaml files:

+* SampleTarget1.yaml is the ball-of-mud target state, where everything is in one layer and component (and no domains are used).

+* SampleTarget2.yaml demonstrates a layered target state, with domains.
 You can start with either sample, plus SampleIgnores.txt, and go from there.

 To run this tool with SampleTarget1.yaml, just change 2 to 1 in the above command.